The role of the Student Services Team is to provide support to students and staff, and the promotion of a positive, caring School environment.

 - Program Coordinator – Student Services (Upper School)

-The Engagement Officer is responsible for the identification and support of students at risk of disengagement to continue their education at school.
+The Student Support Officer is responsible for the identification and support of students at risk of disengagement to continue their education at school.
 They work collaboratively with other members of the Student Services Team to provide an environment that nurtures the emotional, physical and academic wellbeing of all students.

 The School Chaplain offers a sensitive Christian presence in the School community, representing the local Churches in a broad, non-sectarian sense and offers services to students, staff and parents/caregivers as requested and appropriate.